mssujith/home/research.md

 <em> Final Stack. </em> </pre>
 </div>

-Currently, I am working on the Development of FWI algorithm of seismic data...
+Currently, I am working on the development of 2D FWI algorithm of seismic data...